 </html>

-Isn't that cool?
-The variables used inside the function were defined when the function was defined.
-The first time the function is called, the defaults are used.
-The second time, we connect to a new host, but with the same username and password.
-Great stuff!
+the defaults are used.
+The second time, we connect to a new host, but with the

 Now all that's left to do is to impart some words of wisdom.

+pretty impressive stuff if you know enough SQL.
 Finally, there's PHP.
 The PHP Web site has nearly everything you need, from a comprehensive manual to mailing-list archives to code repositories.
 An excellent way to learn about PHP is to study the examples used in the manual and to check out the code archives.
 Many of the posted scripts consist of functions or classes that you can use for free in your own scripts without having to reinvent the wheel.
 Additionally, the mailing list is an excellent spot to check out if you get stuck.
 The developers themselves read the list and there are plenty of knowledgeable people there who can help you along the way.

-Escaping from HTML
+from HTML

-When PHP starts to handle file, it will just output the text it encounters.
-So if you have a HTML-file, and you change its extension to .php, your file will keep working.
+PHP starts to handle file, it will just output the text it encounters.
+So if

+working.
 If you want to insert php-statements at some point in your file, you'll need to indicate so to php, by entering "PHP mode" in either of the following ways:

 Ways of escaping from HTML